Mets manager search: Buck Showalter, Joe Espada...

 - News Article

-Mets manager search: Buck Showalter, Joe Espada and Matt Quatraro finalists for the job, per report - CBSSports.com
+Mets manager search: Buck Showalter, Joe Espada, Matt Quatraro finalists for the job, per report - CBSSports.com

 The Mets should be making a final decision soon